oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsCreativeAssetsBatchItem.md

 NewCatalogsCreativeAssetsBatchItemWithDefaults instantiates a new CatalogsCreativeAssetsBatchItem object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAttributes

+`func (o *CatalogsCreativeAssetsBatchItem) GetAttributes() CatalogsUpdatableCreativeAssetsAttributes`

+GetAttributes returns the Attributes field if non-nil, zero value otherwise.

+### GetAttributesOk

+`func (o *CatalogsCreativeAssetsBatchItem) GetAttributesOk() (*CatalogsUpdatableCreativeAssetsAttributes, bool)`

+GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributes

+`func (o *CatalogsCreativeAssetsBatchItem) SetAttributes(v CatalogsUpdatableCreativeAssetsAttributes)`

+SetAttributes sets Attributes field to given value.

 ### GetCreativeAssetsId